okfn/opendefinition/source/open-definition-dev.markdown

 ### 8. License Must Not Be Specific to a Package

-The rights attached to the **work** must not depend on the work being part of a particular package.
+The rights granted by the **license** must not depend on the work being part of a particular package.
 If the work is extracted from that package and used or distributed within the terms of the work's license, all parties to whom the work is redistributed should have the same rights as those